KDesp73/Docs/_posts/2023-02-02-ruby-web-server-doc.md

 tags: [ruby, server]
 ---

-## A simple functional server made with pure Ruby
+## A simple functional server made with pure Ruby.

 *It can host static websites*